shidqiadiatma/shidqiadiatma/README.md

 **Hello（＾∀＾）ゞ✨**

-My name's **Shidqi Adiatma**, you can call me **Qii**, undergraduate student in Gunadarma University major in Information System.
+My name's **Shidqi Adiatma**, you can call me **Qii**,

+Undergraduate student in Gunadarma University major in Information System.

 I have interest about information technology especially in **Quality Assurance.**

 <p align="left">
 <a href="https://github.com/shidqiadiatma?tab=repositories">